Fast Facts About Minnesota State Mankato

-- More than 2,300 students of color, a diverse faculty and staff and an institutional commitment to welcoming underrepresented populations.
+- 12.4 percent faculty of color and an institutional commitment to welcoming underrepresented populations.

 - More than 125,000 alumni worldwide.

 - Dr. Edward Inch, President

 - Dr. Matt Cecil, Interim Provost & Senior Vice President, Academic Affairs

 - Dr. Lynn Akey, Vice President for Student Success, Analytics and Integrated Planning

 - Dr. David Jones, Vice President for Student Affairs & Enrollment Management

-- Richard Straka, Vice President for Finance & Administration
+- Mr. Richard Straka, Vice President for Finance & Administration

-- Henry Morris, Vice President for Diversity & Inclusion
+- Mr. Henry Morris, Vice President for Diversity & Inclusion

 - Sheri Sargent, Chief of Staff

-- More than 130 undergraduate programs of study, including 13 pre-professional programs, and more than 90 graduate programs, including master’s, specialist and doctoral programs.
+- The University offers more than 130 undergraduate programs of study, including 13 pre-professional programs, and more than 85 graduate programs, including master’s, specialist and doctoral programs.
 These programs are offered through six academic colleges: Allied Health and Nursing; Arts and Humanities; Business; Education; Science, Engineering and Technology; and Social and Behavioral Sciences.
 Several of the programs, or portions of them, are also offered through various University Extended Education venues, including the facility at 7700 France in Edina and at the Normandale Partnership Center.

 - The University’s academic quality is recognized through its accreditation by the Higher Learning Commission.
 90 academic programs also hold specialized accreditation, certification and or recognition from 24 different recognized accrediting agencies; six non-academic programs also hold specialized accreditation, certification or recognition.